 Affects Neurochemicals

-Related to this cycle is the production of serotonin, a neurotransmitter that is the precursor for melatonin.
-Serotonin is mostly found in the gut, so when there are digestive challenges and obstacles, it harms serotonin, preventing it from being converted to melatonin.
-When that happens, melatonin production drops, cortisol levels increase, and it begins a cycle of sleepless nights.
+Related to this cycle is the production of serotonin15, a neurotransmitter that is the precursor for melatonin.
+Serotonin is mostly found in the gut, so when there are digestive challenges and obstacles, it harms serotonin, preventing it from being converted to melatonin.15 When that happens, it may result in a drop in melatonin production, an increase in cortisol levels, and a cycle of sleepless nights.

 Stomach Problems that Cause Sleep Difficulties